hydrosquall/SpheroTeam/readme.md

 # SpheroTeam

-A library + code examples for controlling the lighting and motion of multiple spheros.
+A library + code examples for controlling the lighting and motion of multiple Orbotix Sphero robots.

-Tracking spheros is limited by the quality of lighting in the room and your camera's sensitivity to different colors.
+Tracking Spheros is limited by the quality of lighting in the room and your camera's sensitivity to different colors.
 More work can be done to improve the image filters.

-Some demo code is provided that can be used to construct a strategy for coordinated block pushing using multiple spheros, a task that individual spheros would fail at but multiple spheros could accomplish!
+Some demo code is provided that can be used to construct a strategy for coordinated block pushing using multiple spheros.
+This is a task that individual spheros cannot achieve, but multiple spheros can accomplish together!

+Videos and writeup will be uploaded in the future.

 # Setup